 For nearly two years of mysteriously worsening symptoms, I had wondered and uttered the question, “What’s Wrong With Me?”
 Here is my Pheochromocytoma Story…

 My Pheochromocytoma Story … of Hope

 April 2 is a good day.
-It is a day that marks an anniversary of a surgery that rid me of debilitatingly mysterious symptoms and rare tumor called a pheochromocytoma (pheo for short).
+It is a day that marks the anniversary of a surgery that rid me of debilitatingly mysterious symptoms and a rare tumor called a pheochromocytoma (pheo for short).